LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       grammar rule or used in a cut-transparent argument of a control construct.
 The "naked" designation highlights that the meta-variable is not wrapped by ``call/1`` or ``phrase//1`` goals.

+   homoiconic
+      A property of programming languages where *code* and *data* use the same representation.
+Logtalk (and Prolog) are examples of homoiconic programming languages.
+A Logtalk program is a set of terms (clauses and directives) that can be handled as *data* by e.g. the term-expansion mechanism.